nwg-piotr/tint2-executors/arch-package/README.md

 Together with the [psuinfo](https://github.com/nwg-piotr/psuinfo) package, all the most useful scripts (except for `arch-update.sh` at the moment) are now unified and given common syntax.

 ![commands map](http://nwg.pl/wiki-tint2-executors/my-panels-231118.png)

+The 0.1-7 package is in beta, and not yet published.
+You may find PKBUILD and the package above.